mahdi-eth/Hitek/README.md

 # Hitek Shop
-A complete e-commerce web application that sells various products.
+A complete e-commerce web application that sells technology products.
 It is just a showcase website, not meant to sell products in real life.
 It has a responsive design and features everything a complete shop website would have.

 ## Technologies Used
 - Frontend: React, Tailwind CSS